FluffTech-Squad/Katua/readme.md

 # 🐾🏳️‍🌈 Katua: Your Niche Best Discord Bot 🤖

-Katua Katua is a multi-porpose Discord Bot, mainly moderation to make safeplaces, such as furry or LGBTQ+, funnier and safer!
+Katua is a multi-porpose Discord Bot, mainly moderation to make safeplaces, such as furry or LGBTQ+, funnier and safer!

 Join Katua Bot House: https://katua.xyz/